-You can simulate a model in the Simulink® Editor using Simulation > Run or the Run button on the toolbar.
+You can simulate a model in the Simulink® Editor using the Run button on the toolstrip.
 The Run button also appears in tools within the Simulink Editor.
 You can simulate from any tool that includes the button, such as the Scope viewer.

 Before you start a simulation, you can specify options like simulation start time, stop time, and the solver for solving the model.
-(See Solver Types) You specify these options in the Configuration Parameters dialog box, which you can open from the Simulation menu or using the Model Configuration Parameters button on the toolbar.
+(See Solver Selection Criteria) You specify these options in the Configuration Parameters dialog box, which you can open by clicking Model Settings on the Modeling tab.
 These settings are saved with the model in a configuration set.
 You can create multiple configuration sets for each model and switch between them to see the effects of different settings.
 See Configuration Reuse.

 By default, simulations start at 0.0 s and end at 10.0 s.

 In the Simulink software, time and all related parameters (such as sample times) are implicitly in seconds.
 If you choose to use a different time unit, scale parameters accordingly.